 At the house, the four of us discussed the plan for the shop.
 By the end of the meeting, the two ladies made it clear that they wouldn’t take orders from a youngster like me with no experience of running a greengrocer’s business.
 They delivered the ultimatum that if she employed me they wanted their “cards”.
 She said they could have their cards and so they left the work and I had to make a fresh start.
 I tried to do a stock take but found no records or inventory in the shop.
 I set about making the first one of all the display trays and other unused furniture, fixtures and fittings.
 I cleaned and repaired the shop, sold off all the furniture and fixtures that were surplus to requirements and took on two new staff from my church congregation nearby.
 I loved the responsibility of running things, travelling to Covent Garden and other sources of produce to sell in the shop.
 Over the next few months, I reorganised the business so successfully that Mrs Gratton wanted to leave it all to me in her will.
 However, on Mr Bicknell’s advice, (I had to make my own decision), knowing that I did not want to spend my life as a greengrocer, I declined her kind offer.

 If you enjoyed reading this and want to know how I went on to achieve my ambitions in international sport and music around the globe, then click on the “follow” pop-up button at the bottom right hand corner of this page, and sign up, or follow me on my “Jane Joseph author” page on Facebook.
-Earlier parts of the story are also found on this website.
+You can read the whole tory and see more photos if you buy “An Unlikely Hussar” from the Amazon website currently in kindle format and paperback to follow soon.
 If you want to find out what happened in my later life when I returned to help develop my birth country Guyana in South America, then order “The ElDorado Affair” by Jane Joseph ISBN 978-0-9932409-0-4 published by Sapodilla Press available in paperback or Kindle from Amazon.co.uk, order it through Waterstones or your local book store via Nielsens teledata or read it in Kindle format ISBN 978-0-9932409-1-1 available worldwide on Amazon.com